-NICD will create simple "conversation kits" which focuses on three basic questions that people will be invited to discuss:
+NICD has created materials to focus on three basic questions that Americans are invited to discuss:

-- What are you most thankful for about America?
+- What are you most thankful for about living in America?

 - How do you feel about the deep divisions and incivility we see now in our country?

-- What can we do to revive civility and find more effective ways to work together?
+- What can we do to revive civility and respect and find more effective ways to work together?